-- Maintain a neat, clean, appropriate appearance. - o Uniform dress code will be adhered to everyday. - Demonstrate punctuality. - Notify a faculty 1 hour prior to scheduled arrival time regarding absences and as soon as possible regarding tardiness. - Seek permission and follow procedure to leave early in the case of emergencies, schedule all appointments during off time. - o Return from breaks and meal times at the specified time. - Respect the rights of others. - Respect culturally diverse beliefs. - o Be polite. - o Do not be a class distraction by talking to neighbors thus preventing others from learning. - Respect the property of others. - Be patient and considerate of others. - o Pay attention. - Think before speaking to avoid misunderstanding. - Do not talk while others are talking. - No bullying (grounds for dismissal from program). - Demonstrate good interpersonal relationships with peers and faculty. - Following chain of command as demonstrated in industry. - Exhibit a congenial and cooperative attitude with others. - o Show respect for faculty and peers. - Accept others for themselves. - Contribute to a learning atmosphere. - Come to class prepared. - o Come with an electronic device to assist learning. - Wait for recognition before speaking. - o Do not interrupt class. - Assist classmates if able and time is appropriate. - o Contribute new or pertinent material on the topic when appropriate. - Make good use of classroom/lab time. - Use time wisely. - o Complete reading or assignments if no lecture or formal class is in progress. - o Remain focused and professional when practicing procedures to maximize learning. - Come prepared to correctly demonstrate skills for check-offs. - Take responsibility for your own learning.
+- 1. Maintain a neat, clean, appropriate appearance.

+- Uniform dress code will be adhered to everyday unless given permission to partake in special college events.

+- 2. Demonstrate punctuality.

+- Notify a faculty 1 hour prior to scheduled arrival time regarding absences and as soon as possible regarding tardiness.

+- Seek permission and follow procedure to leave early in the case of emergencies, schedule all appointments during

+off time

+- Return from breaks and meal times at the specified time.

+- 3. Respect the rights of others.

+- · Respect culturally diverse beliefs.

+- Be attentive and polite.

+- Do not be a class distraction by talking to neighbors thus preventing others from learning.

+- Respect the property of others.

+- Be patient and considerate of others.

+- Pay attention.

+- Think before speaking to avoid misunderstanding.

+- Do not talk while others are talking.

+- Bullying is not permitted.

+- 4. Demonstrate good interpersonal relationships with peers and faculty.

+- Exhibit/attempt to cooperative, have a congenial attitude with others.

+- Show respect for instructors and peers.

+- Accept others for themselves.

-- o Be proactive in contacting faculty with concerns about progress and to attain help from faculty when needed. - Submit assignments on the specified date.
-In the event of an absence, submit assignment the first day of the return to class. - o Come to class prepared by bringing pen, pencil, paper, books, and electronic device. - Make up work missed during absence in a timely manner without prompting. - o Complete reading assignments prior to lecture and participate in class discussions. - o Be responsible for all assigned books and equipment. - Attempt to do the best possible. - o Try to achieve full potential. - o Make an effort to answer questions when called upon. - o Active participation is encouraged and contributes to professional skills grade. - · Respect school and clinical facility property. - o Always leave the classroom, lab and conference areas neater than found. - Do not deface the property of others. - o Be proud of your school and remember to be an ambassador to the public at all times.
+- 5. Following chain of command as demonstrated in industry. - 6.
+Contribute to a learning atmosphere. - · Wait for recognition before speaking. - Do not interrupt class. - Assist peers if able and time is appropriate. - Contribute new or pertinent material on topic when appropriate. - 7.
+Make good use of classroom/laboratory time. - Do reading or assignments when no lecture or formal class is in progress. - Practice procedures and be prepared for requested sign-off on procedures. - Absolutely no sleeping in class or having head on desk in classroom or on bed in Lab. - 8.
+Take responsibility for own learning. - Come with an electronic device to assist learning. - Be proactive in contacting faculty with concerns about progress and to attain help from faculty when needed. - Submit assignments on the specified date.
+In the event of an absence, submit assignment the first day of the return to class. - Come to class prepared by bringing pen, pencil, paper, and books. - Make up work missed during absence in a timely manner without prompting. - Completes reading assignments and is able to participate in class discussions. - Be responsible for all assigned books and equipment. - 9.
+Attempt to do the best possible. - Try to achieve full potential. - Make an effort to answer questions when called upon. - Use time wisely. - See the teacher privately to clarify any unclear material. - 10.
+Respect school and clinical facility property. - Always leaves classroom, laboratory, and conference area neater than found. - Do not eat or drink except in designated areas. - Do not deface property of others. - Be proud of your school and remember to be an ambassador to the public.